 Use of PVC Insulation on Single and Balanced Conductors Carrying RF Current. - The loss tangent for PTFE (Teflon) and PE (Polyethylene) is 0.0002 while the loss tangent for PVC has a 0.01 to 0.05 range. ** Do not use PVC insulation or PVC insulated electrical house wire for RF, especially not outdoors where some PVC formulations deteriorate rapidly.**

 Poorly Targeted Use of Insulated Conductors - There are situations where some insulation is simply required.
-Do not insulate any more than required, and use teflon sleeving for the insulation.
-Use a single soldered wire wrapped one turn around the antenna wire at the insulation ends to fix the insulation's position. ** Do not use PVC insulation or PVC insulated electrical house wire for this purpose.**
+Do not insulate any more than required, and use teflon sleeving or PE jacketing for the insulation.
+To fix the position of teflon sleeving, use a single soldered wire wrapped one turn around the antenna wire at the insulation ends. ** Do not use PVC insulation or PVC insulated electrical house wire for this purpose.**

 FCP, More Spacing Insulators than Needed - The 66 foot 160m FCP is adequately supported with separators every 11 feet.
 They can be made from pieces of 1/2 inch PVC pipe.
-The end and center separators can be two inch PVC pipe, or use support cord between trees, etc.
+The end and center separators can be two inch PVC pipe also maintaining height above ground, or use support cord between trees, etc.

 FCP, Insufficient Height - Particularly for poorer "earth" underneath, lower FCP support raises feed impedance of the antenna system, broadens SWR and increases system loss.
 If at all possible, use a minimum height of 8, preferably 10 feet (2.5 to 3 meters)